The Goods: Live Hard, Sell Hard poster

 The inciting incident occurs at 10 minutes when Don and his team are hired by Ben Selleck to save his failing dealership by selling 211 cars in three days over the Fourth of July weekend.
 The impossible mission is presented with the dealership's survival at stake..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This shows the protagonist's commitment to Don commits fully to the challenge and launches the Fourth of July sales event.
+This demonstrates the protagonist's commitment to Don commits fully to the challenge and launches the Fourth of July sales event.
 The team goes all-in with outrageous promotions, transforming the lot into a circus of American excess.
 The sale officially begins., moving from reaction to action.

 At 44 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
 The analysis reveals that this crucial beat Sales numbers look promising and Don believes they can actually hit the target.
 He and Ivy grow closer, raising stakes emotionally.
 False victory: it seems like they might pull off the impossible and Don might find something real with Ivy., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 66 minutes (74% through) represents the emotional nadir.
 Here, Don's past catches up with him catastrophically.
 A revelation about his character (possibly involving his son or a past betrayal) destroys his relationship with Ivy and threatens the entire sale.
-The team fractures and the goal seems impossible., illustrates the protagonist at their lowest point.
+The team fractures and the goal seems impossible., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 71 minutes initiates the final act resolution at 80% of the runtime.
 Don realizes he can use his sales skills authentically - he can be a great salesman AND a genuine person.
 He reconciles his gift for persuasion with honest intentions.
 New resolve to save the dealership the right way and win Ivy back., demonstrating the transformation achieved throughout the journey.